markyoder/wasp_clone/wasphive/README.md

 * ***NotExistsIn*** - describes a set of lookup paths into relative sections of the input file where the value of the element being validated must not exist.
 * ***SumOver***  - describes what sum the values must add to under a given context.
 * ***SumOverGroup*** - describes what sum the values must add to under a given context when grouped by dividing another input element's value by a given value.
-* ***IncreaseOver*** - describes that the values under the element must be increasing in the order that they are parsed.
+* ***IncreaseOver*** - describes that the values under the element must be increasing in the order that they are read.
-* ***DecreaseOver*** - describes that the values under the element must be decreasing in the order that they are parsed.
+* ***DecreaseOver*** - describes that the values under the element must be decreasing in the order that they are read.
 * ***ChildAtMostOne*** - describes one or more lists of lookup paths into relative sections of the input file (and possible values) where at most one is allowed to exist.
 * ***ChildExactlyOne*** - describes one or more lists of lookup paths into relative sections of the input file (and possible values) where at exactly one is allowed to exist.
 * ***ChildAtLeastOne*** - describes one or more lists of lookup paths into relative sections of the input file (and possible values) where at least one must exist.